People v. MS

 Client was charged with Felony DUI and Driving on a Revoked or a Suspended License.
 Our client has never been issued a license and his driving privileges were revoked/suspended for a prior DUI.
 The Officer on the case testified that our client was sitting in a parked vehicle with another passenger with the engine running.
 Both our Client and the passenger were allegedly sleeping in the vehicle.
 Upon approach, our Client and the Passenger woke up.
 The Officer noticed a strong odor of alcohol coming from our Client's breath and our Client admitted to drinking the night prior.
 Even though the Client refused a breathalyzer, the Officer claimed he agreed to participate in and failed Field Sobriety Tests which led the officer to believe he was intoxicated.
 After cross examination of the officer the Judge found No Probable Cause and the case was dismissed at the Preliminary Hearing Stages.

 People v.
-KM
+JA

 People v.
-WM
+LC

 Page 25 of 34